Paul Adams

 Tech-Driven | People-Focused

-I lead global engineering teams anchored in trust, clarity, and focus—simplifying complexity to help people and systems scale.
+I lead global engineering teams anchored in trust, clarity, and focus.
+I simplify complexity so people and systems can scale.
 Years of leading under pressure shaped that mindset.
-Outside work, I’m drawn to adventure with my family—and our Weimaraner.
+Adventures with my family and our Weimaraner Jaeger keeps me grounded.

 Milestones That Shaped My Leadership